 The Master of Science degree (MSc) in Professional Engineering from the Engineering Council’s programme is tailored to individuals and integrates learning in the workplace, alongside supervised work-based professional development.

 The programme is available at a range of universities.

-.
-All programmes are based on the UK-SPEC requirements
+All programmes are based on the UK-SPEC requirements for professional registration.

 Approved Further Learning company schemes